ProtoTS: Learning Hierarchical Prototypes for Explainable Time Series Forecasting: Introduction

-To address these challenges, we propose a \textbf{Proto}typical \textbf{T}ime \textbf{S}eries Forecasting framework (\textbf{ProtoTS}) that effectively models the overall temporal patterns (C1) and enables prototypes to capture the interactions among inputs (C2).
 As shown in Figure~\ref{figure1}(b), each of our prototypes corresponds to a typical temporal pattern.
 For example, the curve of the Spring Festival prototype\footnote{The name ``Spring Festival'' is now manually summarized based on relevant covariates and temporal patterns, though it can also be generated using large language models.} indicates that there are peaks in the morning and evening during the Spring Festival period.
 This pattern occurs at specific combinations of covariates (i.e., when the inputs indicate both a holiday and the first month of the lunar calendar), enabling it to explain both the formation of the overall temporal pattern and how it is influenced by the combination of multiple input features (C2).
 These few prototypes provide a global explanation by summarizing typical patterns across the entire dataset, thereby supporting expert intervention (e.g., refining the temporal pattern of the prototype, Sec.~\ref{sec-casestudy}).
 At the same time, the model improves accuracy by effectively modeling the local interactions of covariates.